ro-py/ro.py/docs/migrating.md

 - Some methods have been renamed.
   `Client.get_self()` -> `Client.get_authenticated_user()`
 - The way objects were structured in ro.py has changed.
 In the past, objects would be responsible for their own requests with an `update` method - now they take in data and parse it.
-If your code ever calls `.update`
+If your code ever calls `.update`, please change it to instead grab the object again with `Client.get_XYZ()`.